udaycoder/Minance/README.md

 Then we can pass the following arguements with the address bar -

-localhost:8000/insertEmployee/employeeId/firstName/lastName/
+localhost:8000/insertEmployee/employeeId/firstName/lastName/  <br />
-localhost:8000/insertDevice/deviceId/employeeId/
+localhost:8000/insertDevice/deviceId/employeeId/  <br />
-localhost:8000/updateEmployee/employeeId/firstName/lastName/
+localhost:8000/updateEmployee/employeeId/firstName/lastName/ <br />
-localhost:8000/updateDevice/deviceId/employeeId/
+localhost:8000/updateDevice/deviceId/employeeId/ <br />
-localhost:8000/deleteEmployee/employeeId/
+localhost:8000/deleteEmployee/employeeId/  <br />
-localhost:8000/deleteDevice/deviceId/
+localhost:8000/deleteDevice/deviceId/  <br />

 To see the changes open admin using localhost:8000/admin and check Employee and Device model